jjmchew/jjmchew.github.io/TS240/01-initialNotes.md

   - a type `Student` can be assigned to `Engineer` as long as `Student` has at least the same members and properties as `Engineer`
   - Note:  if an object with additional properties is assigned to another type with *less* properties, those extra properties will not be accessible in the new type (according to TS compiler)
   - Note:  when using literal object type annotations, extra properties *cannot* be added - TS will raise a compile-time error

+- type A is **assignable** to type B if A contains (at minimum) all of B's properties (A can have more properties)
+  - EXCEPTION in TS:  if passing an object literal, additional properties are NOT allowed

 ## Working with Classes